chakriappu140/super-market-management-system/README.md

-# 📦 Inventory Management System
+# 📦 Supermarket Management System

 ## Overview

-This Inventory Management System is a simple C++ console application designed to manage and maintain a product inventory.
+This Supermarket Management System is a simple C++ console application designed to manage and maintain a product inventory.
 The application allows users to add, update, display, search, and delete products from the inventory.
 Additionally, it provides functionalities for billing, where users can add items to a cart and print the bill.

 ## Features